aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

-You can also add role mappings after instantiation with the Identity Pool's `addRoleMappings` method:
+Role mappings can also be added after instantiation with the Identity Pool's `addRoleMappings` method:

 ```ts
 identityPool.addRoleMappings(myAddedRoleMapping1, myAddedRoleMapping2, myAddedRoleMapping3);